 The museum today is furnished with period items, though none are original to the house.
 A knowledgeable guide takes visitors through the rooms, pointing out such items as a 19th Century piano, the painted floor cloth and a tea caddy that could be locked after use to protect its valuable contents.

 Judah Philip Benjamin and the Gamble Mansion

+The story that makes the Gamble Mansion famous, though, is its role in 1865 just after the Confederate collapse.
 The secretary of state for the Confederacy was Judah Philip Benjamin, an unusual and fascinating character.
-He was a prominent Jew, a New Orleans plantation owner and a trusted confidante of Confederate President Jefferson Davis.
+He was a prominent Jewish New Orleans plantation owner and a trusted confidante of Confederate President Jefferson Davis.

-After surrender, there was a $40,000 reward for his capture.
-Traveling in disguise, he made his way south, staying at homes of Confederate supporters until he reached Gamble Mansion, then the home of Archibald McNeil, a famous blockade runner.
+After the war, there was a $40,000 reward for his capture.
+Traveling in disguise, he made his way south, staying at homes of Confederate supporters until he reached Gamble Mansion, then the home of Archibald McNeil, a famous blockade runner, where he took refuge for two weeks.
 With McNeil’s help, he stole away on a boat to Bimini.